johannesbottcher/bausteineBewerbung/README.md

 First ideas to implement an easy-to-use example can be found here.

-This is not to be considered as template for inexperience users.
+This is not to be considered as a template for inexperience users.

 This example is for academic purposes only.
+It does not provide any ready to change optional switches.

 ----